CodiumTeam/docker-training/exercise-12/README.md

 1. Click **Save** at the bottom of the page

     You have now configured a new project in Jenkins.
-This will execute the tasks defined in the `Jenkinsfile` commited to the root of the git repository.
-The file is currently just a placeholder which only outputs some messages but it does nothing.
-Nevertheless we can run the pipelin to verify it all works.
+This will execute the tasks defined in the `Jenkinsfile` committed to the root of the git repository.
+The file is currently just a placeholder which only outputs some messages, but it does nothing.
+Nevertheless, we can run the pipeline to verify it all works.

 1. Click **Build now**
     You should see the new job in the pending jobs section.
 Alternatively you can open the blue ocean interface on [http://localhost:8080/blue/organizations/jenkins/flask-app/activity](http://localhost:8080/blue/organizations/jenkins/flask-app/activity)